hjudgesac/UnifiedJoule/create_trust/create_trust.md

 ![create_trust](2.jpg)

 3. Choose the appropriate domain for your SAP Cloud Identity Services tenant.
 Select either **ias.accounts.ondemand.com** or **ias.accounts.cloud.sap** and click **Next**.
 **Note**: Refer to the preparation section of the mission for more information.
-All apps which will be configured for Joule setup should be integrated with IAS using the same domain.
-In most cases, setup the BTP subacccount trust using **cloud.sap** domain.</br>
+All apps that will be configured for Joule setup should be integrated with IAS using the same domain.
+In most cases, set up the BTP subacccount trust using **cloud.sap** domain.</br>
 ![create_trust](3.jpg)

 4. Leave the default settings and click **Next**.</br>